 Included Highlight: Full day game drive in Nomad truck.

-This morning you rise early and make your way towards Maun, where upon arrival in Maun this afternoon, you will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
-This evening your guide will prepare you on what to expect on our full day excursion into the Okavango Delta.
+Today you make your way towards the Okavango Delta.
+Early risers will have the opportunity to go on an optional scenic flight over the Delta (time and weather permitting).
+After your optional flight, you will be collected from Maun and will be transferred to the Khwai Conservation area in smaller safari type vehicles.
+Your guide will prepare you on what to expect for your afternoon mokoro excursion into the Okavango Delta.
+(Please note: It is possible that the mokoro activity could take place on an alternative day depending on the season).
 (BLD)

 Day 17 – Nata